-Source: Field Data, 2025
+Source: Field Survey, 2025

 4.2 Demographic Profile of Respondents

 Demographic data collected provided insights into the study population's characteristics.
 These included gender and experience of respondents

 4.2.1 Gender Profile of Respondents

 The gender distribution of respondents at UEDCL, with 74.2% male and 25.8% female representation, aligns with broader employment patterns in the energy sector, as shown in Table 3.
 Global research highlights the underrepresentation of women in technical roles within utility companies.
 IRENA (2019) indicated that women constitute only 22% of the global energy workforce, while the World Bank (2020) identified persistent gender disparities in Sub-Saharan Africa, where female participation in technical positions rarely surpasses 30%.
 The African Development Bank (2023) linked this imbalance to structural barriers, including restricted access to STEM education and prevailing cultural norms.
 Clancy et al. (2020) observed that gender disparities impact service delivery and organisational performance in state-owned utilities.
 At the national level, the Uganda Bureau of Statistics (2024) reported similar trends, with female representation in technical and managerial roles at approximately 27%, aligning with this study’s findings.
 These insights highlight the necessity for targeted policies to enhance gender inclusivity in Uganda’s energy sector.